UC Santa Barbara Gauchos men's soccer: Head coaching history

-The Blue-Green Rivalry
+Rivalries

+Cal Poly

 Chosen as the #1 "Greatest Rivalry In College Soccer" by CollegeSoccerNews.com, the main rival of the UC Santa Barbara Gauchos soccer team is the Cal Poly Mustangs men's soccer team.
 The rivalry is a part of the larger Blue–Green Rivalry, which encompasses all sports from the two schools.
 With both schools located on the Central Coast less than 100 miles apart, attendance has risen dramatically following the Gauchos' 2006 NCAA Division I Men's Soccer Championship.
 The crowds of these games are record-setting and are among the highest regular-season games in NCAA college soccer history.